 Investigator’s Institutional Responsibilities: the Investigator’s responsibilities associated with his or her institutional appointment or position, such as research, teaching, clinical activities, professional practice, institutional committee memberships and service on panels, such as an Institutional Review Board.

-Investigator: the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct or reporting of Research funded by the PHS, or proposed for such funding, which may include collaborators or consultants.
+Investigator: the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct or reporting of Research funded by the PHS, NSF or other sponsors, or proposed for such funding, which may include collaborators or consultants.

 Management: taking action to address a Financial Conflict of Interest (FCOI), which includes a documented plan to reduce or eliminate the FCOI to ensure, to the extent possible, that the design, conduct or reporting of the project will be free from bias.